JonathanLehner/peer2panel.com/README.md

 Cannot be used commercially without permission.
 AGPL license can be used according to the requirements of hackathons.

 # FAQ
 - How do you prevent crime?
 We do not handle fiat onboarding.
 KYC is handled by the exchanges for obtaining cryptocurrency.
-In case we are alerted to fraud or money laundering we will freeze and invalidated the corresponding NFTs with the freeze functionality of Algorand Standard Assets.
+In case we are alerted to fraud or money laundering we will freeze and invalidate the corresponding NFTs with the freeze functionality of Algorand Standard Assets.